 How Can I Prepare for My VBAC With the Help of a Doula?

-• Discuss Your Birth Plan: Share your preferences and concerns, and tailor a plan that aligns with your VBAC goals.
+- Build Your Birth Plan Together: Share your preferences and concerns so your doula can help you create a plan that reflects your VBAC goals.

-• Practice Comfort Techniques: Learn relaxation and pain management strategies, such as breathing exercises or massage, to use during labor.
+- Practice Comfort Techniques: Learn relaxation and pain management strategies, like breathing exercises or massage, before you’re in active labor.

 Frequently Asked Questions